-Our RURAL CONNECTIONS PROGRAM is for Financial Crisis and Material Aid – Emergency Relief across the Darling Downs (South of Toowoomba Regions) and it aims to strengthen relationships, improve the wellbeing of people with a disability, mental illness, sickness, domestic violence, that are disadvantaged due to poverty and or in a crisis.
+Our RURAL CONNECTIONS PROGRAM is for Financial Crisis and Material Aid – Emergency Relief across the Darling Downs (South of Toowoomba Regions) and it aims to strengthen relationships, improve the wellbeing of Veterans and their families; with a disability, mental illness, sickness, domestic violence, that are disadvantaged due to location, poverty and or in a crisis.
 We aim to reduce the cost of family breakdown, strengthen family and community functioning, and facilitate the humanitarian of homelessness/poverty within the rural communities.

 Financial Crisis and Material Aid – Emergency Relief contributes to the RCSS Activity outcomes by providing immediate financial or material aid to eligible people.
 This may constitute accommodation, food parcels, clothes, or vouchers (for example for supermarket, utilities, or petrol), especially during times of weekends and out of business hours.